Recommended for investors and traders speaking German and focusing on European securities

-If you are from Germany, the account opening process is fully digital and convenient via video identification.
+If you are from Germany or Austria, the account opening process is fully digital and convenient via video identification.

-Account opening for non-German citizens is rather complicated.
+Account opening for non-German/Austrian citizens is rather complicated.
 For us, it took more than 2 weeks and involved notarial work.
-After registering online we had to send our notarized documents to Flatex via post.
+After registering online we had to send our notarized documents to flatex via mail.

-After we got verified, Flatex sent us our login credentials and an iTANCard via mail.
-The iTANCard is a security card that contains codes that are needed for trade execution and logins.
-FlateXSecure app can substitute the functions of iTANCard, but it is safer if you have both available when needed.
+After we were verified, flatex sent us our login credentials and an iTANCard by mail.
+The iTANCard is a security card that contains codes needed for trade execution and logins.
+Using the flateXSecure app can replace the functions of the iTANCard, but it is safer if you have both available when needed.

 Deposit and withdrawal

-Deposit and withdrawal at Flatex are free of charge, but only wire transfer is available.
-This means it can take a couple of business days.
+Deposits and withdrawals at flatex are free of charge, but only bank transfer is available.
+This means the process can take a couple of days.